certtools/intelmq/docs/DataHarmonization.md

 ### Rules

-All keys MUST be represent in lowercase.
+All keys MUST be written in lowercase.

 ### List